mvaled/mvaled-github-io-sources/content/performance-of-python-list-comprehensions.rst

   ...         yield a
   ...         a, b = b, a + b

-An still with 100 items, passing a list is faster:
+And still with 100 items, passing a list is faster:

 .. code-block:: python